Qrlew/docs/index.md

 Once the first phase of rule allocation is achieved, starts the second phase: *rule application*, as illustrated in {numref}`fig_rewriting`.
 In the allocation phase, a *global rewriting scheme* was set in the form of an allocation satisfying a system of requirements; in the rewriting phase, each rewriting rule is applied *independently* for each *Relation*.
 This is possible because once a rewriting rule is applied to a *Relation*, the *Relation* is transformed into a computation graph of *Relations* whose ultimate inputs are compatible (same schema, i.e. same columns with same types, plus the new columns provided by the property achieved) with the inputs of the original *Relation* and the ultimate output is also compatible with the output of the original *Relation* so that rewritten *Relations* can be stitched together in a larger graph the same way the original *Relations* were connected: see {numref}`fig_rewriting`.

+MA: got lost here

 ## Privacy Analysis

 When rewriting, a user can require the output *Relation* to have the *Published* property.
 All *rewriting rules* with *Published* outputs require their inputs to be either *Public*, *DP*, *SD* or *Published* themselves.
 We assume synthetic data provided to the system are differentially private, so the privacy of the result depends on the way [qrlew](https://qrlew.github.io/) rewrites *Reduces* into *DP* equivalent *Relations*.

-All *rewriting rules* with *DP* outputs require the input of the *Reduce* to be *PUP* so we can assume a PID column clearly assign one and only one PU to each rows of the rewritten input.
+All *rewriting rules* with *DP* outputs require the input of the *Reduce* to be *PUP* so we can assume a PID column clearly assigns one and only one PU to each row of the rewritten input.
 The *Reduce* is made DP by:
 * Making sure the aggregate columns of the *Reduce* are computed with differentially private mechanisms.
 * Making sure the grouping keys of the `GROUP BY` clause are either public or released through a differentially private mechanism.